Like many other parts of the world, Bangladesh's Muslim fashion industry, popularly known as modest fashion, has experienced a boost in recent years.

 Starting from April 2015, Modest collection has become a go-to place for many 'hijabis' in Dhaka.
 Fariza and her team work hard to make sure that they provide the best possible products.
 While MC has a growing customers base in Dhaka, they are also selling an increasing number of products to customers abroad.
 “We have a growing local user base, but we do sell abroad as well”, says Fariza.
 “In fact, a majority of our clothes goes to different countries and many of our customers live in Sydney and other cities.

-Online is a different world where trust is, often, an important factor that invariably affects decisions of customers.
-In the market like Bangladesh where digital culture is yet to mature, trust remains a huge problem due to all many reasons including piracy, fake products, and all, it is interesting to see a small FB shop to thrive and continue to grow.
+Online is a different world where trust is, often, an important factor that invariably affects the decisions of customers.
+In a market like Bangladesh where digital culture is yet to mature, trust remains a huge problem due to all many reasons including piracy, fake products, and all, it is interesting to see a small FB shop thrive and continue to grow.

 In fact, women in Bangladesh often feel more comfortable buying clothes after checking cloth design and quality first hand, but for Modest Collection, users order primarily online and without seeing the design or anything.

-In order to ensure best quality garments and products, Modest Collection used to collect leftover, great quality clothes from export-oriented garments in Dhaka.
+To ensure the best quality garments and products, Modest Collection uses high-quality clothes from export-oriented garments in Dhaka.
 “These are export quality clothes and you can’t find such quality of clothes anywhere else, which has been a key strength to my work”, she said.
 And this is what many of their customers reported on their Facebook page.

 Over the past years, Modest Collection has somehow managed to build a community around its product and most of the customers are returning in nature.
 Fariza said that word of mouth is the primary driver of growth for her business.

-In terms of the distribution channel, Modest Collection now makes most of their sales through Facebook.
-“However, we have plans to shift our crowd to our website as most of our customers are from abroad and they find it easy to pay online via website”, Fariza said.
+In terms of the distribution channel, Modest Collection now makes most of its sales through Facebook.
+“However, we have plans to shift our crowd to our website as most of our customers are from abroad and they find it easy to pay online via the website”, Fariza said.

 The startup is also pushing its website to the local customer, Fariza noted that they offer free delivery for website orders and “but local customers don't bother about the delivery charge, and feel convenient ordering from Facebook”.

 o2o, online to offline, a trend originated in China, is also getting a slow foothold in Bangladesh.
-While some of the online stores are now considering and many are moving to physical shop style, Modest collection said it does not have a plan to launch physical shop.
+While some of the online stores are now considering and many are moving to physical shop style, Modest collection said it does not have a plan to launch a physical shop.
 However, they may go on franchise style.
 “We don't plan to expand hastily, as we are committed to ensuring quality products and best possible customer service.
-We are not considering getting into physical shop kind of thing in the near future.
+We are not considering getting into a physical shop kind of thing soon.

-Fariza wants to go slow about expansion and have no plan to take investment in any form.
+Fariza wants to go slow about expansion and has no plan to take investment in any form.
 “With our current expansion plan, we can bootstrap for a foreseeable future and we plan not to take any investment soon”.
 And she wants, for now, Modest Collection to be a popular web store for modest fashion instead of a physical shop or Facebook page.
-“I am personally against physical shop for my business and my estimate is that physical abaya shops will see major fall in their sales due to the rise of online modest fashion stores”, fariza said.
+“I am personally against the physical shop for my business and I estimate that physical abaya shops will see a major fall in their sales due to the rise of online modest fashion stores”, fariza said.

-Fariza sees a growing competition in the modest fashion space, especially among Facebook based stores.
-At the same times, she realizes that it is not sustainable in the long run.
-“Almost all the facebook stores that sell modest fashion are making some form of living but there is a growing competition in the space.
+Fariza sees growing competition in the modest fashion space, especially among Facebook-based stores.
+At the same time, she realizes that it is not sustainable in the long run.
+“Almost all the Facebook stores that sell modest fashion are making some form of living but there is a growing competition in the space.
 It will be tough to bring new customers in the coming days as new entrants are offering low-quality copy products.”
 Fariza noted.
 However, she considers the web to be a platform that offers more opportunities for the long run if you can offer quality and service and also create a community around it.
-That's why Modest Collection is investing time and money on building her web platform.
+That's why Modest Collection is investing time and money in building its web platform.

-This also makes sense as Modest Collection is targeting huge NRB community around the world and facebook store provides no means of payment for this customer segment.
+This also makes sense as Modest Collection is targeting a huge NRB community around the world and the Facebook store provides no means of payment for this customer segment.

 Ruhul Kader has edited the story.